 - Be positive and don’t be too hard on yourself.

 LSME is following and encouraging healthy practices while working from home.
-We believe in keeping the lines of communication clear and open for our staff and students.
+We believe in keeping that lines of communication clear and open for our staff and students.